Get access to historic name change records

 What you need for Get access to historic name change records

-Before 1852, name changes were administered by the General Court.
-Anyone interested in a legal name change submitted a petition to the legislature requesting the change.
-The petition and resulting legislation are held by the Massachusetts Archives.
+Before 1852, name changes got processed from the General Court.
+Anyone could request a legal change of name.
+Parties had to fill out a petition to the legislature requesting the change.
+The petition and resulting legislation are being held in the Massachusetts Archives.
 The Archives also have petitions that didn't get legislative approval.

 Chapter 256, Acts of 1851, transferred jurisdiction over name changes to the county Probate & Family Courts.
 Annual returns of name changes were sent by the Probate & Family Courts to the state secretary's office until 1900.
 The returns were also published annually in the printed volumes of Acts and Resolves, 1852-1913.
 Name changes dating between 1780 and 1892, including both those enacted by the legislature and those decreed by the probate judges, were published in the volume List of Persons Whose Names Have Been Changed in Massachusetts.
 The book, which is thoroughly indexed, provides the: